-This vegan taco casserole with pasta is a high protein gluten free meal that is toddler approved and kid friendly!
-It’s totally going to be come a staple in your family’s routine!
+This taco casserole recipe is a high protein gluten free meal that is toddler approved and kid friendly!
+It’s totally going to become a staple in your family’s routine!
 Even better, it’s freezer friendly!

 Table of contents